Special Period: Agriculture

-Cuba's history of colonization included deforestation and overuse of its agricultural land.
+Colonial-era Cuba experienced deforestation and overuse of its agricultural land.
 Before the crisis, Cuba used more pesticides than the United States.
 Lack of fertilizer and agricultural machinery caused a shift towards organic farming and urban farming.
 Cuba still has food rationing for basic staples.
 Approximately 69% of these rationed basic staples (wheat, vegetable oils, rice, etc.) are imported.
 Overall, however, approximately 16% of food is imported from abroad.

 Initially, this was a very difficult situation for Cubans to accept; many came home from studying abroad to find that there were no jobs in their fields.
 It was pure survival that motivated them to continue and contribute to survive through this crisis.
 The documentary, The Power of Community: How Cuba Survived Peak Oil, states that today, farmers make more money than most other occupations.

 Due to a poor economy, there were many crumbling buildings that could not be repaired.
 These were torn down and the empty lots lay idle for years until the food shortages forced Cuban citizens to make use of every piece of land.
 Initially, this was an ad-hoc process where ordinary Cubans took the initiative to grow their own food in any available piece of land.
 The government encouraged this practice and later assisted in promoting it.
 Urban gardens sprang up throughout the capital of Havana and other urban centers on roof-tops, patios, and unused parking lots in raised beds as well as "squatting" on empty lots.
 These efforts were furthered by Australian specialists who were invited to the island in 1993 to teach permaculture, a sustainable agricultural system, and to "train the trainers", establishing a long-running NGO partnerships program of community engagement and capacity building funded by the Australian government.

 Downtown Havana kiosks provided advice and resources for individual residents.
 Widespread farmers' markets gave easy access to locally grown produce; less travel time required less energy use.